Extreme weather occasionally disrupts the University’s normal operations.

 - local radio stations, including:

 Severe weather could result in cancelled classes, a delayed opening or early closure, or a full closure of the University.
-Operations such as the heating plant, security, snow clearing, residences, and the dining hall are maintained even if the University is closed.
+Operations such as the heating plant, security, debris/snow clearing, residences, and the dining hall are maintained even if the University is closed.

 - Check weather and highway conditions